googleapis/google-cloud-python/docs/logging-usage.rst

 ------------------------------

-Sinks allow exporting entries which match a given filter to Cloud Storage buckets, BigQuery datasets, or Pubsub topics.
+Sinks allow exporting entries which match a given filter to Cloud Storage buckets, BigQuery datasets, or Pub/Sub topics.

 Create a CloudStorage sink: